azzikra1s/starter-project-msib-aly-az-zikra-ismunandar-frontend/README.md

-# React Vite Tailwind Starter Project
+# React Vite Tailwind Implementation

 This project showcases UI/UX design using React, Vite, and Tailwind CSS.
 It offers registration, login, and profile pages for a straightforward yet comprehensive demonstration.